rakina/find-in-page-api/explainer-extended.md

 ###  A search engine wants to find a certain search query, but not all data is in the DOM (due to lazy rendering, etc)

 For search engines that use a full headless browser for their crawling (in order to, e.g., execute JavaScript), the crawler can invoke the headless browser's find-in-page functionality.
 The web page will use these APIs in the fashion described above, loading the appropriate results.
 The crawler can then index the DOM.
-The

 ## APIs